phuong-bui-88/tasks/backend-api-docs.md

 The get tasks by status endpoint is implemented in the `TaskController` class and uses the `TaskService` for filtering tasks by status:

-1. Validates the status parameter
+1. Validates the status parameter (must be 1 or 2)
 2. Retrieves tasks with the specified status from the database
 3. Maps each task entity to a DTO
 4. Returns a list of filtered task information

+The get tasks by status endpoint accepts the status as a path variable:
+- 1 - PENDING tasks (not yet completed)
+- 2 - COMPLETED tasks

 #### Related Files